Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Working Environments that Provide Flexibility for Employees

-Daicel is focused on creating working environments that enable employees to perform to the best of their capabilities, thus contributing to higher productivity.
+Daicel is focusing on creating working environments that enable employees to perform to the best of their capabilities, thus contributing to higher productivity.

 Post-COVID Work Styles